KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

   `--no-src` for that module.

 - You can refer to option values that have been previously set in your kde-builder configuration file, by using the syntax ${option-name}.
-There's no need for the option to be recognized by kde-builder, so you can set user-specific variables this way.
+If this is not a standard option, you can name it prefixed with underscore, so kde-builder recognizes it as a user-specific variable.

 - Low on disk space?
 Use the `remove-after-install` option to clean out unneeded directories after your build, just don't be surprised when compile